zboinek/image_processing/README.md

+# Outdated - 13.04.2021
+Managed to use Tensorflow pre-fetch mechanism to lazy load files in batches.

 # Multi CPU image processing
 I want to write high performance image loader.
 For now I'm stack at 250 images/s